 What this means is that the things that happen to us such as illness, injury, financial troubles, etc. only account for a small part of overall happiness.
 This is why people who have suffered tragedy can still be happy.

-Most important to our purposes, however, is that intentional behavior accounts for 40% on an individual's level of happiness.
+3) Intentional Behavior.
+Most important to our purposes, however, is that intentional behavior accounts for 40% of an individual's level of happiness.
 In other words, even an individual with negative life circumstances and poor genetics has potentially a great deal of influence over their sense of satisfaction and well-being in life.

 However, this doesn't mean that attainment of happiness is easy because there are often obstacles to people engaging in the intentional behaviors that influence happiness.
 The ingredients of happiness have not changed over time and can be somewhat elusive for people because although they may be simple, they are not necessarily easy: “One is happy as a result of one's own efforts once one knows the necessary ingredients of happiness: simple tastes, a certain degree of courage, self denial to a point, love of work, and above all, a clear conscience (Georges Sand, 1804-1876).”

 Intentional behavior is the aspect of happiness that we want to examine more closely.
 What this means is that there are certain behaviors, lifestyles, and choices that can be made by the individual that can increase the likelihood of happiness but likely involve some work.
 Let's look at those.